hoosierEE/Homework/FileIO/README.markdown

 3. This repository (to use the symlink to the makefile)

 ## Usage
-Run the following commands:
+Run the following commands (for UNIX-like systems):
 ```
-python filenameList.py
+./pyNameList
 make
+./a.out
 ```

-Then run `output_executable`.

-For example from a Linux terminal you would issue the command:
-`./output_executable`